mwelponer/cpp-pills/README.md

 Entity entity("Mike"); // equals to Entity entity = Entity("Mike");
 ```

-**heap allocation**: when allocated an object inside the heap, it's gonna sit there untill you decide I no longer need it, I will free it.
+**heap allocation**: when allocated an object inside the heap, it's gonna sit there untill you decide you no longer need it.

 ```c++
 int* hvalue = new int;